Seanny123/ShortStories/cured.md

 "So if I have to let people choose, what's next then?"
 "I don't know, but I'd like to talk about it."

-I realize that this might be the first time I've ever felt excited by the uncertain blank slate provided by the future.
+This might be the first time I've ever felt excited by the uncertain blank slate provided by the future.

-Why I wrote this story:
-It asks a lot of questions I've been thinking about.
-I don't really have any answers, but I thought a story would be a cool way to start a conversation and I'd like to hear what other people think about this.